-PART I: INTRODUCTION
+INTRODUCTION

 This handbook is produced by the Regional Synod of Albany for churches and classes that are facing a challenging event: the departure of an installed pastor, which begins a period of time when the church will continue to minister without a pastor.
 During this time, the consistory can count on the classis to provide a supervisor who will help with some of those needs.